Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-The Pobitora Wildlife Sanctuary is located 50 km East of Guwahati and situated in the Morigaon district of Assam.
-Stretching for over 38 kilometers, this Sanctuary is unique because of the high density of rhinos that are safeguarded under its protection.
-Pobitara is one of the three important reserves dedicated to protecting Indian Rhinos, with Kaziranga National Park and Manas Wildlife Sanctuary being the other two.
-Its swampy marshlands offer the perfect habitat for wild boars, rhinos and wild buffalos alike.
+The Pobitora Wildlife Sanctuary is situated in the Assamese district of Morigaon, 50 kilometers to the east of Guwahati.
+This sanctuary, which spans more than 38 kilometers, is distinctive due to the large number of rhinos that are protected there.
+The two other significant reserves for the preservation of Indian rhinos are Manas Wildlife Sanctuary and Kaziranga National Park.
+Pobitara is one of these reserves.
+Its marshy swamplands provide the ideal habitat for wild buffalo, rhinos, and boars alike.
 Jeep safaris navigate through the rough roads that have been specially built for this purpose.
-With 200 migratory birds, 81 rhinos, and some interesting reptiles, this Sanctuary is a must-visit on any wildlife enthusiast's bucket list.
+With 200 migratory birds, 81 rhinos, and some interesting reptiles, this Sanctuary is a must-visit on any wildlife enthusiast’s bucket list.
 The sanctuary offers both jeep safaris and elephant safaris.

 Morigaon District, Assam, India